Auto Healing for Selenium Web Automation

 How Auto Healing Works

-Selenium Locator's auto-healing is a sophisticated method in test automation designed to address the instability of inconsistent tests.
-This system smartly adjusts locators by merging attributes and context, ensuring robustness and adaptability.
-During runtime, it consistently monitors the web page to identify DOM (Document Object Model) alterations.
+Selenium Locator auto-healing adjusts locators by merging attributes and context to handle inconsistent tests.
+During runtime, it monitors the web page to identify DOM (Document Object Model) changes.

-When an element is successfully located on the page, its DOM path is recorded for subsequent use.
-If that same element is later referenced on the same page and is missing, the system evaluates the current page and formulates new locators for altered elements based on previous benchmarks.
+When an element is successfully located on the page, its DOM path is recorded for later use.
+If that same element is later referenced on the same page and is missing, the system evaluates the current page and generates new locators for altered elements based on previous benchmarks.

 Auto Detection of New Locator

-In some scenarios, web elements might change their locators due to updates in the web application.
-However, the Auto Healing feature can automatically detect the new locator and continue the test execution.
+Web elements might change their locators due to updates in the web application.
+The Auto Healing feature automatically detects the new locator and continues the test execution.

 Here is an example test case demonstrating this: